 - 🧭 More Insider Guides on Life in Thailand

-As of January 2026, several governments continue to advise against travel to parts of the Thailand–Cambodia border region, typically covering a zone of up to approximately 50 kilometres from the border.
+Several governments continue to advise against travel to parts of the Thailand–Cambodia border region, typically within a zone of up to approximately 20 kilometres from the border.

 Safety Advice

-- Avoid all non-essential travel to border districts until advisories are officially lifted.
+- Avoid non-essential travel to border districts until advisories are officially lifted.

 - Follow instructions from Thai authorities at all times.

-- Stay informed via official government channels, local news, or information provided by your accommodation.
+- Stay informed via official government channels or local news.

-Thailand’s Immigration Bureau has introduced stricter screening for travellers who repeatedly use visa-exempt entry to remain in the country long-term.
+Thailand’s Immigration Bureau continues to apply stricter screening to travellers who repeatedly use visa-exempt entry to remain in the country long-term.
 There is no officially defined limit on the number of visa-exempt entries, but immigration officers increasingly assess a traveller’s overall travel and stay pattern.
 Those who appear to be living in Thailand through consecutive visa-exempt entries or frequent border runs may face additional questioning, warnings, denied entry, or refusal of extensions, even if they technically meet all entry requirements.

 These measures target long-term stayers using border runs, not normal tourists.
 Genuine visitors with a standard travel pattern and a confirmed onward or return flight are not expected to be affected.